cdsittampalam/documentation/docs/Deposit & Withdraw.md

 1. Click the **Transactions** tab,
 2. Click the **Pending** or **Actioned** tabs.

-The pending tab shows pending approvals.
+The pending tab shows these fields and pending approvals.

 |     |     |
 | --- | --- |